merwaaan/merwaaan.github.com/_posts/2012-05-10-generating-random-terrain-value-noise.md

 square.
 Then we interpolate these two intermediate points.
 This process is known as bilinear interpolation.

-IMAGE INTERPOLATION

 ### Summing up

 Let's summarize.
-From a unique random noise, we created octaves by regularly sampling pixels and we filled the gap with interpolation.
+From a unique random noise, we created octaves by regularly sampling pixels and we filled the voids using linear interpolation.

-Now that we dispose of n octaves, we just need to assemble them into a unique image.
+Now that we dispose of *n* octaves, we just need to assemble them into a unique image.
 In order to make good use of our different layers of precision, the influence of each of them in the final result is weighted.
 It's rather straightforward to assume that the octave with the largest frequency is going to help define the global relief whereas the one with the smallest frequency will only influe on small local details.

-We introduce the notion of persistence, a increasing value which will define the global influence of each layer.
+persistence

 <div class="try" id="try2">
 </div>